Edouard set to become first major 2014 Atlantic hurricane

-SANTIAGO A major earthquake of magnitude 7.1 struck off the west coast of Chile on Monday, rocking the capital Santiago and generating at least two significant aftershocks.

-Edouard, a Category 2 hurricane, may become the first major hurricane of the 2014 Atlantic season by Monday night although it poses no threat to land, the National Hurricane Center said.
+Edouard is set to become the first major hurricane of the 2014 Atlantic season on Tuesday although it poses no threat to land, the National Hurricane Center said.

-The fourth hurricane and fifth named storm of the season had top sustained winds of nearly 105 mph (165 km/hr) as of 0900 GMT on Monday with higher gusts, and was forecast to strengthen further as it headed northwestwards over the central Atlantic.
+The fourth hurricane and fifth named storm of the season had top sustained winds of 85 mph (140 km/hr) by 11 p.m.
+AST/0300 GMT on Monday with higher gusts, and was forecast to strengthen further as it headed northwestwards over the central Atlantic.

-The center of the storm was about 720 miles east-southeast of Bermuda, and was moving toward the northwest at 15 mph (24 km/hr), the Miami-based hurricane center said.
+The center of the storm was about 835 miles northeast of the Northern Leeward Islands and was moving toward the northwest at 15 mph (24 km/hr), the Miami-based hurricane center said.

 "This will curve harmlessly out to sea.
 It's already far out at sea and should continue to stay out there," NHC spokesman Dennis Feltgen said late on Sunday.